jacksonfdam/stockholm-transport-simulator/README.md

 - Services:
   - MongoDB on localhost:27017 (volume persisted)
   - App on http://localhost:3000
+- Live reload in Docker:
+  - The app service mounts the project directory and starts with `npm run dev` which uses nodemon.
+  - When you edit source files on the host, nodemon inside the container restarts the server automatically.
 - Environment:
   - App connects using MONGO_URI=mongodb://mongo:27017/stockholm_transport defined in compose.
   - To seed inside running app container, you can exec: